cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 > Even in strict syntax mode, linked blocks can be assigned to a program parameter without prior declaration.
 In this case, no guard code for these linked blocks is generated.

 > [!NOTE]
-> Using a linked variable with guard code as a value for program parameter is discouraged.
+> Using a linked variable with guard code as a value for a program parameter is discouraged.
 The purpose of the program parameter is to allow making changes to the compiled code, however a change just to the program parameter's value would not mean the guard code would protect the new block.

 Example (the optimization is turned off to prevent removing unused parameters):